wssimms/gssquared/Docs/DevelopLog.md

 ok so instead of using "last phase" . last phase is not indicative necessarily. because we might be *changing direction* of movement.

 Dude, that is working.

+So, I see one of the "acceleration" things people talk about is probably setting all the prodos timer values to low numbers for track seeking, the phase on-off tables at $D373.
+We could detect when ProDOS is loaded and running and then set those variables to all be 1 or something, to minimize the amount of waiting around for a virtual disk head to move.